foglienimatteo/GaPSE.jl/README.md

 ```bash
      $ julia install_gapse.jl
 ```

-If there are no error messages at the end of the installations, than GaPSE is corretly configured and you can start to use it!
+If there are no error messages at the end of the installation, then GaPSE is corretly configured and you can start to use it!